Shimizu S-Pulse: Stadium

-S-Pulse's main home arena is the Nihondaira Sports Stadium located in Shimizu, with a capacity of 19,594.
+Shimizu's main home arena is the Nihondaira Sports Stadium located in Shimizu, with a capacity of 19,594.
 However, over their history home games have been staged at a number of grounds.
-The first decade of S-Pulse's existence sometimes saw 'home' games played outside of Shizuoka prefecture, including at the National Stadium in Tokyo.
+The first decade of Shimizu's existence sometimes saw 'home' games played outside of Shizuoka prefecture, including at the National Stadium in Tokyo.
 The most frequently used other venue was Kusanagi Athletic Stadium.
-Utilised almost equally with Nihondaira over S-Pulse's earliest years, this included six home games in 1993.
+Utilised almost equally with Nihondaira over Shimizu's earliest years, this included six home games in 1993.
 Kusanagi was called home while Nihondairs was enlarged in 1994, and again while the pitch relaid in 2003.
 With a fully functioning Nihondaira, Kusanagi was used less commonly, with the most recent first team match being held there in 2003.

 The most common reason for moving games is the restrictively low capacity of Nihondaira.
 This has often led the club to stage fixtures against neighbouring Júbilo Iwata and other high-profile clashes, at Shizuoka "Ecopa" Stadium.
-This stadium was built in 2001 for the following year's World Cup and has a capacity of 51,349.
+This stadium was built in 2001 for the following year's 2002 FIFA World Cup and has a capacity of 51,349.
 Despite still being in Shizuoka Prefecture, Ecopa is over an hour's travel from Shimizu, deep within the Jubilo catchment area.
 For such a fiercely contested derby, much of the home advantage is lost; a factor which contributed in part to the staging of the 2007 derby at Nihondaira despite demand for tickets far outstripping supply.
 The decision paid off with a home victory.
 2007 saw all home games staged at Nihondaira for the first time since 1999.
 This was repeated in 2008, although between 2009 and 2015 Ecopa was used for at least one home league game.
 S-Pulse have chosen not to use Ecopa since 2015, playing all home league games at Nihondaira.